victoriacheng15/website/docs/books/atomic-habits.md

 Author: [James Clear](https://jamesclear.com/atomic-habits).

+**Personal note:**

+So far, I have read a couple of chapters and I even re-read some chapters to see if I miss anything or not.
+This book is a very well written guide on how to change your habits and get 1% better every day.
+I have gotten ideas on why good habits doesn't stay with you, while bad habits area always staying with you.
+This book also opens up my mind and see things differently.

+**I definitely highly recommended purchasing this book.**

+Remember, "Rome was not built in one day".
+It takes time to understand and master something like skill, habit, etc. I am resonated with this [newsletter](https://jamesclear.com/lay-a-brick) a lot

 ## Chapter 1

 The author described change is slow very well by using ice cube as the example.
 Imagine the ice cube is on the table with temperature of 25 degrees.
 No change on the ice cube and temperature is slowly increasing by 1 degree.
 Nothing happens at 26 degrees.
 27 degrees, 28, 29, 30, 31 and still nothing happens.
 Until 32 degree, the ice cube is begins to melt.
 As you can see 1 degree shift, it doesn't show any difference, but until it reaches to a point where it will unlock a huge change.
 In short, to building a good habit, it takes time.